find your perfect LLM program

 Passing the CPE/GDL puts you at par with holders of a qualifying degree in law (the LLB Hons) making you eligible to proceed to the second stage of your legal training; to take the BPTC if you want to qualify as a barrister.
 The validity of the CPE/GDL is seven years, after which, if you have not gone on to the other stages of legal training, the qualification will be regarded as stale and if you still want to be a lawyer you would have to take the course all over again!
 To become a solicitor candidates used to then go on to take a Legal Practice Course (LCP) – from September 2021 the new Solicitors Qualifying Examination (SQE) will be the route to qualifying as a solicitor in England and Wales.
 There is more information about the SQE route to becoming a solicitor at the end of this article.

 Why study a CPE?

 Your career prospects after taking and passing the CPE would be the same as any other law student who has just completed their first (qualifying) degree in law.
-In other words, your prospects would be dependent on your ability to successfully pass the next two stages of training; the professional training (LPC for would-be solicitors and BPTC for would-be barristers) and the vocational training (securing a training contract if you want to be a solicitor, or a tenancy if you want to be a barrister).
+In other words, your prospects would be dependent on your ability to successfully pass the next two stages of training; the professional training (SQE for would-be solicitors and BPTC for would-be barristers) and the vocational training (securing a training contract if you want to be a solicitor, or a tenancy if you want to be a barrister).